Skip to main content

 Advancing Health Equity Leading Care, Payment, and Systems Transformation

-Advancing health equity—ensuring that all people regardless of their race, class, gender, sexuality, or religion can their healthiest life possible—requires dedicated teams of people and cross-organization collaboratives working together.
-It requires focusing not just on the day-to-day work of administering care, but also on changing all of the structures in the healthcare system that help inequity to fester.
+Achieving health and healthcare equity can seem like a jigsaw puzzle; it has multiple, interdependent pieces that must snap into the right place to achieve the best result.
+Unlike the versions we assemble on our coffee tables and kitchen islands, solving the puzzle of health equity is not something we can do for a few minutes each day.
+Ensuring that all people regardless of identities such as their race, class, gender, sexuality, or religion can live their healthiest life possible requires dedicated teams of people and organizations working together.
+It requires focusing not just on the day-to-day work of administering care, but also on changing all the structures in the healthcare system that allow inequity to fester.

-From its inception in 2005 as Finding Answers: Disparities Research for Change to its current iteration as Advancing Health Equity: Leading Care, Payment, and Systems Transformation, our focus been on helping organizations eradicate health inequities and nurture healthier people, communities, and states step by step, one piece at a time.
-Please click here for more information about the Finding Answers program.
+From its inception in 2005 as Finding Answers: Disparities Research for Change, to its current iteration as Advancing Health Equity: Leading Care, Payment, and Systems Transformation, our focus has been on helping organizations eradicate health and healthcare inequities and nurture healthier people, communities, and states step by step, one piece at a time.
+Please click here for more information about the AHE program.

 Integrating Payment and Health Care Delivery Reforms to Achieve Health Equity